Germany’s Deutsche Bank, Commerzbank to hold talks on merger

 Deutsche Bank has been engaged in a drawn-out restructuring and cost-cutting effort in an attempt to return to steady profits and put years of legal problems behind it.
 In 2018, it made its first full-year profit in three years, though it reported a loss for the fourth quarter.

 Commerzbank, which received government aid during the financial crisis, also has been restructuring.
-The government still has a stake in the company.
+The German government still has a stake of some 15 percent in the company.

-In a message to Deutsche Bank employees, CEO Christian Sewing said that the bank has “to assess how we want to play a part in shaping” consolidation of the German and European banking sector.
+In a message to Deutsche Bank employees, CEO Christian Sewing said the bank has “to assess how we want to play a part in shaping” consolidation of the German and European banking sector.

 “What is also important to me is that we will only pursue options that make economic sense,” he wrote.